-Sea Harvest key contributor towards sustainability of Saldanha Bay Municipal area
+Sea Harvest is a key contributor towards sustainability of Saldanha Bay Municipal area

 For the past 52 years Sea Harvest has grown into the single largest employer in the Saldanha Bay Municipality (SBM) and is one of the largest vertically integrated black-owned fishing companies in the country.
 An Economic Impact Study recently completed by Independent Economic Researchers has revealed the key role that Sea Harvest continues to play in the livelihood of the West Coast municipality of Saldanha Bay and surrounding communities.
 Sea Harvest’s operations, specifically, generate almost 10% of total employment in the SBM area.